Hans Pöögelmann: Biography

 Pöögelmann was arrested during the Stalinist Great Purge, sentenced to death for alleged "anti-Soviet activities" and executed in January 1938.

-Pöögelmann was "rehabilitated" by the Soviet government posthumously.
-Several streets and schools were named after him during the 1940–1991 Soviet occupation of Estonia.
+Pöögelmann was rehabilitated by the Soviets posthumously after Stalin's death.
+After that, several streets and schools were named after him during the Estonian Soviet Socialist Republic.
+Also Tondi Elektroonika, a factory for electrotechnical components was named after Pöögelmann.